Al Wallace

-Early years
+Early life

 Wallace attended Spanish River Community High School in Boca Raton, Florida.
 As a junior, he played running back and rushed for over 500 yards.

 As a senior, he was a two-way player at outside linebacker and wide receiver, while tallying 31 receptions for 571 yards and 5 touchdowns.
 He also practiced basketball.

 College career

-Wallace accepted a football scholarship from the University of Maryland to play wide receiver in a run and shoot offense.
+Wallace accepted a football scholarship from the University of Maryland, College Park, to play wide receiver in a run and shoot offense.
 He instead was moved to linebacker under head coach Mark Duffner.

 As a redshirt freshman in 1993, he was a backup, playing in 9 games and making 18 tackles (10 solo).
 As a sophomore, he became a starter, registering 39 tackles (27 solo), 3 sacks (led the team) and 8 tackles for loss (led the team).

 As a junior, he started 10 out of 11 games at outside linebacker, recording 47 tackles (38 solo) and 5 sacks.
 He also lined up at tight end in several games.

 As a senior, he started 9 games, while making 40 tackles (33 solo) and being named to the AD's Honor Roll for the fifth consecutive semester.
 He finished his college career with 108 tackles and 12 sacks.